CSchoel/arbitrary-but-fixed/_drafts/ai-explained-from-1nn-to-knn.md

 Entry 2 has the minimum euclidean distance and therefore we decide to correctly label the email of our friend from Nigeria about the Guarian Nigeraia as "ham".
 Only this time, our saviour is not `"harry"`, but the last `1` in the query data (which of course is just `"harry"` in disguise 😉).

+This representation of text as numbers already hints at a more sophisticated version of our spam detector:
+Instead of just using the index list to store whether a word is present (1) or not (0), we could also store the *count* how often the word was found, which would enable us to distinguish between frequent words, which are probably important for the message content, and infrequent words, which might only be anecdotal references.

 ## From 1 to k

 Now that you know all about n-dimensional euclidean distances and can shine with your knowledge at any dinner table, the only step that remains is to make the step from 1 to k neighbors: